Let's talk about yes!

 These stereotypes are as widespread in society as they are in courts.
 In 2013, three young men in Sweden were acquitted of raping a 15-year-old girl with a wine bottle until she bled.
 The verdict stated: “People involved in sexual activities do things naturally to each other’s body in a spontaneous way, without asking for consent.”
 The judges also suggested that the girl’s refusal to open her legs might have been a sign of “shyness”.

-This case sparked the formation of a new national movement FATTA (“Get it”), that was a major force behind the recent legislative change in Sweden, where the law now recognizes the simple fact that sex without consent is rape.
+The outrage caused by this case sparked the formation of a new national movement FATTA (“Get it”), that was a major force behind the recent legislative change in Sweden, where the law now recognizes the simple fact that sex without consent is rape.